Tulane/wp-stcharles_theme/README.md

 Feel free to pull, fork and manipulate.

 ### Issue Reporting and Questions
-Issues and questions can be added under my open repo's [“Issues" tab].
+Issues and questions can be added under my open repo's ["Issues" tab].

 This theme is currently developed by me, [@bbertucc], and [Decubing] with [Tulane Technology Services].